Configuring Bacularis#

 ../_images/bacularis_multiple_api_hosts.png

-• restarting remote Bacula components by Bacularis API actions (start, stop, restart),
+• Restarting remote Bacula components via Bacularis API actions (start, stop, restart)

-More information about working with multiple API hosts you can find in the Remote host management manual.
+You can find more information in the Remote host management manual.